 The Spectroscopy and Catalysis department (part of Institute for Molecules and Materials) develops methods for investigating the details of catalytic chemical reactions and designs and synthesises new (supra)molecular catalysts.
 The aim is to understand and describe trends for improving catalysts and to prepare better catalysts.
-The department has two research groups: Roithova Group and Elemans Group.
+The department has three research groups: Roithova Group, Elemans Group and Cristescu Group (Trace Detection Laboratory TDL).

 Spectroscopy and Catalysis